-You should immediately inform your nurse if you feel any chest pain or tightness, or any other pain, as well as any feelings of warmth, bleeding, or pain at the insertion site in your leg or arm.
+Tell your nurse right away if you feel any chest pain or tightness, or any other pain, as well as any feelings of warmth, bleeding, or pain at the insertion site in your leg or arm.

-Bedrest may vary from two to six hours depending on your specific condition.
-If your doctor placed a closure device, your bedrest may be of shorter duration.
+Bed rest may vary from 2 to 6 hours depending on your specific condition.
+If your doctor placed a closure device, your bed rest may be of shorter duration.

 In some cases, the sheath or introducer may be left in the insertion site.
-If so, the period of bedrest will be prolonged until the sheath is removed.
+If so, your period of bed rest will be longer.
 After the sheath is removed, you may be given a light meal.

-You may be given medication for pain or discomfort related to the insertion site or having to lie flat and still for a prolonged period.
+You may be given medicine for pain or discomfort related to the insertion site or having to lie flat and still for a prolonged period.

 You will be encouraged to drink water and other fluids to help flush the contrast dye from your body.